ThomasClemons/ai-case-study/README.md

 - Interest charged on customer loans
 - Fees charged for customer products and services

-JPMorgan Chase does an excellent job of managing their capital to offer a broad range of financial products and services to customers in each of their business segments.
+JPMorgan Chase does an excellent job of managing its capital to offer a broad range of financial products and services to customers in each of its business segments.

 **Company Business Segments**